 The Channel Museum caters for locals, individual tourists and tour groups, cruise ship groups, school groups and special interest groups.
 There are ample on-site parking spaces and easy access for elderly and disabled visitors.

 The centre comprises a modern, purpose-built museum and library that explores all aspects of the history and heritage of the D’Entrecasteaux Channel area.
 There is also an outstanding collection of cameras and photographic equipment.
-You can hear authentic stories about the quirky details of the area from a volunteer whose family has been in “the Channel” for generations.

 The gallery showcases the work of local artists and organisations, in-house special occasion displays and travelling exhibitions.
 The gallery display changes monthly and the displayed artwork is often for sale.

-The cafe serves delicious snacks, meals, and drinks made on site from local ingredients where possible.
+The cafe serves delicious snacks, meals, and drinks made on-site from local ingredients where possible.
 It serves great coffee.
 The shop also sells art and craft made by locals.